Income Tax: What Is It and How Does It Work?

 • Once you know how you’re going to file, you’ll need to gather up all your documents detailing your earned income, such as your W-2 and 1099 statements.
 When you have all of the information about how much money you earned, you can total it up, which amounts to your gross income.

 • The next step in knowing how much you owe in taxes is to calculate your adjusted gross income (AGI).
 You can do this by taking your total gross income from the year and subtracting any “above the line” adjustments, as they’re known, that you are eligible for.
-A list of adjustments to income can be found on the Schedule 1, 1040 IRS form and include deductions such as educator expenses, self-employment tax, and student loan interest payments.
+A list of adjustments to income can be found on Schedule 1 of Form 1040.
+They include, up to certain limits, educator expenses, the deductible part of self-employment tax, and student loan interest payments

 Once you’ve got your AGI number, you can then subtract any standard or itemized deductions to get your taxable income amount.
-Itemized deductions can include charitable donations, paid mortgage interest, property taxes, and unreimbursed medical and dental expenses .
+Itemized deductions may include charitable donations, paid mortgage interest, property taxes, and unreimbursed medical and dental expenses.
 An alternative to itemized deductions is the standard deduction option.
 A standard deduction is a set dollar amount based on your filing status.
+The vast majority of Americans take the standard deduction when filing their federal income taxes.
 When you have your taxable income number, you can then pinpoint your tax bracket and determine your tax rate.

 Recommended: What Are the Common Types of Payroll Deductions?